greppo-io/greppo-docs/source/mental-model.md

 * Use simple macros to prepare a user code for execution within Greppo.

-The first idea ensures as much freedom as possible in terms of compatability with libraries commonly used for data science and geo-spatial analysis.
+The first idea ensures as much freedom as possible in terms of compatability with libraries commonly used for data science and geospatial analysis.
 The second is to keep Greppo in the background and only surface a small interface for the user to work with.
 Both ideas keep the mental bandwidth of using a new library low and focus on simple and intuitive UX.